kogakure/website-gatsby-stefanimhoff.de/content/showcases/koi-illustration/index.md

 <Row variant="bigLeft">

-I created this illustration for an old version of my website in 2007.
+I created this illustration for a previous version of my website in 2007.
 The inspiration for my illustration was the art of the Japanese tattoo, _irezumi_ (刺青).
 Most motives have a deep meaning, based on religion, history, or myths from China and Japan.

 A lot of the motives are based on the Chinese novel [Shuihu Zhuan](https://en.wikipedia.org/wiki/Water_Margin) (jap. _suikoden_, engl. _Water Margin_), or are based on mythical creatures like the Phoenix, Dragons or Koi.